avaframe/AvaFrame/docs/moduleOut3Plot.rst

 =================

 This function creates two plots of any two raster datasets (with identical dimensions).
-The first plot has three panels, showing the first dataset, the second dataset and the absolute difference of the two datasets and the second plot shows a cross- and a longprofile of the two datasets.
+The first plot has three panels, showing the first dataset, the second dataset and the absolute difference of the two datasets including a histogram and the cumulative density function of the differences The second plot shows a cross- and a longprofile of the two datasets.
 The function returns a list with the file paths of the generated plots.